 The Adventures of Zelda Richardson series

 Travel alongside backpacker and culture-lover Zelda Richardson to Nepal, Thailand and the Netherlands in my adventure-inspired series of mystery thrillers: Down and Out in Kathmandu: A Backpacker Mystery (2015) and The Lover’s Portrait: An Art Mystery (2016).
-The third book in the series, Smuggler’s Deceit, will be released in November 2017.
+The third book in the series, Rituals of the Dead: An Artifact Mystery, will be released in January 2018.

 The Lover’s Portrait: An Art Mystery